Video and Video Creation Help

 When you are finished, choose the option to stop recording.
 Your video will show up in the chat of your meeting.
 You then could upload it to Stream or another location to share with students.

-If you want to use a tool specifically designed for screencasting that is not in the Microsoft, Loom is one that gives the least amount of restrictions for educators.
+If you want to use a tool specifically designed for screencasting that is not a part of Microsoft, Loom is one that gives the least amount of restrictions for educators.
 Sign up for a free Educator account with your school email to limit restrictions on video size.
 You can record 45 minute videos and trim from the beginning and end of your videos.

 Once you have an account, you can download the Loom software onto your computer and begin recording.
 Here is a link to the Loom Recording Guide to help you get started.

-Another option for a free account is Screencast-o-matic.
-Screencast-o-matic forces a 15 minute maximum video and a limitation of 25 GB of memory uploaded per month.
+Another (partially) free option is ScreenPal.
+(Some may know it by the former name “Screencast-o-matic.”)
+ScreenPal forces a 15-minute maximum video and a limitation of 25 GB of memory uploaded per month.
 Editing videos if not available in the free version.
 This should be plenty for what you need, be it is good to keep these limitations in mind.

 Take a look at the Screencast-o-matic free users guide.